 This blog provides information for educational purposes only.
 Read our complete summary for more info.

 Homebrewing is already about 50 to 75 percent less expensive than buying beer at the store.
-In a previous article, we did the math and found out that brewing 20, 5-gallon batches of beer in 2018 only cost us $688 in raw materials.
-If we bought this much beer at the store, it would have cost us around $1,800.
-However, there are even more ways to save money while homebrewing by being smart with the ingredients every brewer uses - hops, grains, and yeast.
+In a previous article, we did the math and found out that brewing 100 gallons of beer beer in 2018 only cost us $688 in raw materials.
+If we had bought this much beer at the store, it would have cost us around $1,800!
+However, we aren't done yet.
+There are even more ways to save money on alcohol.
+To brew the absolute cheapest beer imaginable, one only need to implement a few additional tips and tricks.

 Here's a visual representation of the information in this article.